 Saudi Arabia is roughly twice the size of Western Europe; however, it is only the world’s 206th most densely-populated nation.
-The land mass is mainly deserts (including one of the world’s largest sandy deserts, the Rub Al Khali) and there are large distances between villages, towns, and cities.
-Only 1% of the land can support agriculture, so the Kingdom imports the vast majority of food.
+The landmass is mainly deserts (including one of the world’s largest sandy deserts, the Rub Al Khali) and there are large distances between villages, towns, and cities.
+Only 1% of the land can support agriculture, so the Kingdom imports the vast majority of its food.

 Geography of Saudi Arabia

-Covering an area of approximately 2.15 million square kilometres, Saudi Arabia accounts for about 80% of the Arabian Peninsula land mass.
+Covering an area of approximately 2.15 million square kilometers, Saudi Arabia accounts for about 80% of the Arabian Peninsula landmass.
 The country is flanked to the west by the Red Sea, and to the east by the Arabian Gulf, so it lies on major international shipping lanes.

 Saudi Arabia comprises 13 regions.
 The largest is the Eastern Province, followed by Riyadh, Mecca, Medina, Najran, Tabuk, Northern Borders, Ha’il, Jawf, Asir, Qassim, Jizan, and Bahah.

-Although mainly desert (there are no permanent rivers or lakes anywhere), Saudi Arabia has impressive mountain ranges, particularly in south western Asir Province.
-Here, peaks rise to more than 3,000 metres and coniferous forests dot the hillsides.
+Although mainly desert (there are no permanent rivers or lakes anywhere), Saudi Arabia has impressive mountain ranges, particularly in southwestern Asir Province.
+Here, peaks rise to more than 3,000 meters and coniferous forests dot the hillsides.
 The 2,300km coastline, meanwhile, features stunning, largely unspoiled beaches and world-class diving, especially along the Red Sea.

 Main cities in Saudi Arabia

-The vast majority of skilled expats in Saudi Arabia work and live in one of the country’s three main urban centres.
+The vast majority of skilled expats in Saudi Arabia work and live in one of the country’s three main urban centers.
 These are as follows.

 The capital city has a population of approximately seven million and is located on a desert plateau; this is the seat of power of the royal family and government.
-As the city is located in the middle of a parched desert, some 950,000 cubic metres of water are pumped here every day to meet water demand.
-This comes from sea water desalination plants located on the coast 600km away.
+As the city is located in the middle of a parched desert, some 950,000 cubic meters of water is pumped here every day to meet water demand.
+This comes from seawater desalination plants located on the coast 600km away.

 Riyadh is home to a sizeable expat community with workers assigned to large infrastructure projects and government positions.
 Unlike the Eastern Province, Riyadh has no oil.
 Social life in the city revolves around large expat-orientated gated communities, eating out at a luxury hotel, or attending functions at one of the embassies in the heavily fortified Diplomatic Quarter.
 The world’s largest integrated public transport, the $27 billion Riyadh Metro, is currently under construction in the city, which promises to transform life there.